 Learning and development, as a function, generally drifts around the perimeter of core HR functions.
 Why?
-Because of the potential of L&D to generate solid RoI.
-When an org designs and implements a suitable, strong and adaptable learning setup, it will impact the overall health and growth of the org.
+Because of the potential of L&D to generate solid ROI.
+When an organization designs and implements a suitable, strong and adaptable learning setup, it will impact the overall health and growth of the organization.

 Learning administration is an inclusive term for all the transactional and administrative activities which are performed in the pre-learning, learning execution and post-learning phases.